vaibhavmaithani15/CricketScoreBoard/README.md

 # CricketScoreBoard
-Live Cricket Match Scoreboard is an API which can help you to
+Live Cricket Match Scoreboard” is a web-based application developed on Spring Framework to get the live update of the scoreboard.
+The idea is to provide user to get update of the cricket match scoreboard even when the user is not watching the match live.
 ## Build With
 1 Spring Boot - 2.5.2\
 2 JPA(Java Persistance API)\